SigveMartin/RoboND/Project_4/README.md

 I started out with two encoder and decoder blocks.
 Each layer increases the networks ability to capture more complex shapes in the images, however it also increases the chance of overfitting the data.
 I played around with different values in the filters, but ended up with 16 and 32 for encoder and decoder and the 64 sized 1x1 convolution between.
 I think this serves well to pick up the features of the person in the images and found the architecture to be a good basis for tuning the hyper parameters so that network accuracy over 40%.

-#### Maybe as sub sections of architecture

-* various uses of encoding/decoding images - when it should be used, when its useful, and any problems that may arise.
-* The student is able to clearly articulate whether this model and data would work well for following another object (dog, cat, car, etc.) instead of a human and if not, what changes would be required.

 ### Tuning of hyper parameters

 The hyper parameters for this network is defined as;